-Laurence McClish MD is a board-certified orthopedic surgeon and long-standing member of the American Academy of Orthopedic Surgeons.
-While practicing orthopedic surgery in the Reno area Dr. McClish also became board-certified in anti-aging medicine through the American Academy of Anti-Aging Medicine (A4M) in 2004.
-Dr. McClish retired from full-time orthopedic surgery in Reno in 2010 to pursue further studies in age management medicine.
+Laurence McClish MD is a board certified orthopedic surgeon and member of the American Academy of Orthopedic Surgeons.
+While practicing orthopedic surgery in the Reno area, Dr. McClish became board certified in anti-aging medicine through the American Academy of Anti-Aging Medicine.
+He retired from full-time orthopedic surgery in Reno in 2010 to pursue further studies in age management medicine.

 Dr. Andrew Wesely finished his primary training in Anesthesiology and Pain Management at the University of Alabama in Birmingham in 1993.
 He is Board Certified by the American Board of Anesthesiology with a Certificate of Added Qualification in Pain Management.

-He has been practicing pain management in Reno since 1994, focusing primarily on nonoperative care for spinal pain and musculoskeletal disorders.
+Since 1994, he has been practicing pain management, focusing primarily on non-operative care for spinal pain and musculoskeletal disorders.
 Past and present professional affiliations include American society of Interventional Pain Physicians, Spine Intervention Society, American Society of Anesthesiologists, and the North American Neuromodulation Society.

 The ability to apply current scientific findings into new diagnostic tools, procedures, and treatments for patients is known as Translational Medicine.
 Currently, a major push within the NIH is to leverage new technology and data analysis, along with collaboration between researchers and clinicians, to increase the speed at which new treatments reach patients.
 Dr. Lombardi serves Sierra Stem Cell Institute as the critical link between the basic science of stem cell biology, and their clinical application in patient care.